 I have a vision of the world as a global village, a world without boundaries. — Christa McAuliffe

-Economic difficulties, environmental concerns, poverty and human rights - these are all issues that cut across national boundaries, affecting individuals and populations alike, all around the world.
-As countries around the globe become more and more interdependent, and as events in one nation produce a chain reaction with strong impacts - both positive and negative - in other countries, it becomes increasingly critical for those who work, or want to work, in the public, private, and nonprofit/nongovernmental sectors to understand their responsibility for making and implementing decisions that have the global good in mind.
+Economic difficulties, environmental concerns, poverty and human rights are issues that cut across national boundaries, affecting individuals and entire populations around the world.
+As countries become more interdependent, and as events in one nation produce chain reactions with strong positive and negative impacts in other countries, it becomes critical for those in or entering the public, private and nonprofit/nongovernmental sectors to understand how to make and implement decisions that have the global good in mind.

-In this interconnected world, the need exists for leaders with a breadth of understanding of global issues and systems, and the ability to critically assess the short-term and long-term implications that their decisions and actions have on other countries.
-Moreover, it is important that leaders of the world learn to work together collaboratively, overcoming cultural and other differences, for the betterment of the lives of all global citizens.
+In this interconnected world, leaders who understand global issues and systems and have the ability to critically assess the short-term and long-term implications of their decisions and actions on other countries are needed.
+Moreover, leaders of the world must learn to work together collaboratively, overcoming cultural and other differences, for the betterment of the lives of all global citizens.

-Join our online learning community of those working in the field and those interested in starting their international careers as globally conscious leaders.
-Through that community, you gain “international literacy” that moves beyond ethnocentrism and nationalism and that recognizes and respects, even if it does not necessarily embrace, the cultures, customs and values of other nations.
-In this program, students learn to:
+You know just how essential global-minded leaders are, so join our online learning community of those working in the field and those starting their international careers as globally conscious leaders.
+Through that community, you gain international literacy that moves beyond ethnocentrism and nationalism, recognizing and respecting the cultures, customs and values of other nations.
+In the global leadership training program, students learn to:

 - Demonstrate strong cross-cultural communication, negotiation, leadership and team-building skills

-- Describe the intended and unintended potential cross-sectoral and international ripple effects of an organization’s policies and decisions
+- Describe the intended and unintended potential international ripple effects of an organization's policies and decisions

 - Collaborate effectively with their professional and organizational counterparts in other countries

 Skills for Cross-Cultural Interaction: Professionals often encounter difficulties when assigned to international or global operations because they lack the cultural and historical knowledge and cross-cultural communication skills necessary to do their jobs effectively.
-Courses in this area provide students with the knowledge and practice needed to interact with their counterparts abroad in a more seamless manner.
+Courses in this area provide students with the knowledge and practice needed to interact with professional counterparts abroad in a seamless fashion.

-Knowledge of Critical Global Issues: Many individuals, particularly in the United States, lack a certain basic knowledge of the world outside of their own national borders and of the forces and issues that drive global policies, economics and behavior.
-Possessing this knowledge can help leaders to make far more informed decisions in their own jobs and to understand more clearly the impacts of those decisions on peoples, nations and global systems.
+Knowledge of Critical Global Issues: Many individuals, particularly in the United States, lack basic knowledge of the world outside of their own national borders and of the forces and issues that drive global policies, economics and behavior.
+Possessing this knowledge helps leaders to make informed decisions in their own jobs and to understand the impacts of those decisions on peoples, nations and global systems.

-International Leadership Skills: Many individuals who are promoted to leadership positions in international or global organizations or departments tend to possess strong technical knowledge (e.g., knowledge of IT, agriculture, or engineering), but do not have the necessary skills to be effective leaders even in their home countries.
-When an international layer is added into the mix, the likelihood of their effectiveness as leaders of global operations is greatly diminished.
-These courses develop students’ leadership skills, sense of “global-mindedness,” and capacity for intellectual humility, integrity and empathy, enabling them to adjust their leadership and operational approaches in order to lead more successfully.
+International Leadership Skills: Many individuals who are promoted to leadership positions in international or global organizations or departments are assigned such roles because they possess strong technical knowledge (e.g., knowledge of IT, agriculture or engineering).
+However, these people do not always have the necessary skills to be effective leaders in their home countries.
+When an international layer is added into the mix, their effectiveness as leaders of global operations is greatly diminished.
+Courses emphasizing international leadership skills develop students' leadership potential, sense of "global-mindedness," and capacity for intellectual humility, integrity and empathy, enabling them to adjust their leadership and operational approaches to lead more successfully.

-The academic year is structured with three semesters per year: a 15-week term in fall and spring and an eight-week term in summer.
-If you take two courses for the fall, spring and summer semesters, the degree can be completed in two years.
+The academic year is structured with three semesters per year: a fifteen-week term in fall and spring and an 8-week term in summer.
+If you take 2 courses in the fall, spring and summer semesters, the degree can be completed in 2 years.
 Courses are entirely online.

-Working online doesn’t mean being on your own, though.
-As a student, you'll have access to learning resources and support services including the Duquesne University Library, online writing center, and contact with faculty and advisors.
-You’ll join a peer-learning network of people from the community and corporate, nonprofit, government and military sectors.
-As a graduate, you’ll join a network of more than 84,000 active alumni located around the globe.
+Learning online doesn't mean you are without help, though.
+As a student, you'll have access to learning resources and support services including the Duquesne University Library, online writing center and contact with faculty and advisors.
+You'll join a peer learning network of people from the community and corporate, nonprofit, government and military sectors.
+As a graduate, you'll join a network of more than 84,000 active alumni located around the globe.